believer/willcodefor.beer/posts/blog-post-series-in-eleventy.md

   - status/done
 layout: layouts/post.njk
 modified: '2022-03-01'
-modifiedDateTime: '2022-03-01 13:28'
+modifiedDateTime: '2022-03-01 14:04'
 created: '2022-03-01'
 createdDateTime: '2022-03-01 10:36'
 ---

-Sometimes posts on a subject can get long if you want to explain every part in one post.
+Posts can get long if you want to explain every part of a subject in one post.
 I wanted to be able to create short posts and connect them in a series.
 This would make it more manageable for the readers, but also easy to follow along to the next part.

 I use [Eleventy](https://www.11ty.dev/), a static site generator, to build this website.
 I couldn't find any guides on how to create a post series, so I created my own way.
 For starters, I had to create a custom [collection](https://www.11ty.dev/docs/collections/) to gather all posts that are in different series.